FeepingCreature/feepingcreature.github.com/recursion.md

 This may seem simple, but it has a crippling flaw: you have to keep track of where to keep going in _every_ part of the code.

-The invention of the call stack is what allowed us to write code that could work the same way no matter where we called it from.
-It allows us to break up our problems into smaller sub-tasks, that can be reused in all sorts of different places.
+The invention of the notion of a return address is what allowed us to write code that could work the same way no matter where we called it from.
+It allows us to break up our problems into smaller sub-tasks, that can be reused in all sorts of different places, and it integrates with the call stack in a very natural way.
-It is the core idea that gave rise to modern programming, and I hope this article helps you understand it better.